 Texas also leads the nation in producing more than 12,000 megawatts (MW) of wind energy.
 That’s impressive.

 According to data from the National Renewable Energy Laboratory, however, this represents less than 1 percent of Texas’ onshore wind potential.

 What’s more, Texas is at the top in solar potential, yet solar energy in Texas lags far behind wind at 213 MW of installed capacity.
 This spells tremendous opportunity.

-So does Texas’ natural gas industry, which may be the biggest winner under EPA’s plan.
+So does Texas’ natural gas industry, which may be the biggest winner under the EPA’s plan.
 The American Natural Gas Association predicts the new emission standards will increase natural gas demand by 45 percent – much of which will be produced by Texas with little impact to electricity prices.

-In fact, the flexibility of EPA’s proposed plan offers Texas and other states dozens of ways to comply while improving public health and the state economy.
+In fact, the flexibility of the EPA’s proposed plan offers Texas and other states dozens of ways to comply while improving public health and the state economy.

 West Virginia: Rich in energy

 Take West Virginia, where king coal has reigned for decades.
 It’s among several coal-producing states that got a break by the Clean Power Plan.

 West Virginia only needs to cut emissions from power plants by 20 percent by 2030, when the overall target for all 491 plants nationwide is 30 percent, and some states face cuts of 40 percent or more.